We had a great vacation! Thank you very much for your help!

 Yael.
 Israel, Jerusalem.
 September, 2015.

-I, as an independent traveller with some knowledge of Russian.
-I've visited
+how I, as an independent traveller with some knowledge of Russian.

-more than 80 countries, but this includes some very big ones (Russia,
+I've visited more than 80 countries, but this includes some very big

-USA, Brazil, India and China) and I travelled extensively through those;
+ones (Russia, USA, Brazil, India and China) and I travelled extensively

-all together maybe 700 cities or distinct geographical regions in the
+through those; all together maybe 700 cities or distinct geographical

-world.
-Visited Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan and had
+regions in the world.
+Visited Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan

-a wonderful time in each of the 'stans; 'wonderful' as in some more than
+and had a wonderful time in each of the 'stans; 'wonderful' as in some

 Kyrgyzstan.
 This is a country with a potential to earn some serious buck from the tourism industry.
 Kyrgyzstan has a beautiful and varied nature; there's no risk that visiting several valleys in mountains of a different location or some of a dozen of popular lakes would lead to the repetition of experience.